d3bbi/BSCH_2024_GD/README.md

 ---

 ### Week 1: Physics Playground
-- Description: Introduction to Unity physics components and environment setup.
+-  Introduction to Unity physics components and environment setup.

 ### Week 2: 2D Player Controller
-- Description: Implementation of basic player movement and input controls in a 2D environment.
+-  Implementation of basic player movement and input controls in a 2D environment.

 ### Week 3: Tilemap Level & Player Animation
-- Description: Creation of a tilemap level, addition of player movement animation, and integration of platform effector 2D.
+-  Creation of a tilemap level, addition of player movement animation, and integration of platform effector 2D.

 ### Week 4: GameManager & Checkpoint System
-- Description: Development of a GameManager, implementation of a checkpoint and respawn system, inclusion of traps, and basic UI setup.
+-  Development of a GameManager, implementation of a checkpoint and respawn system, inclusion of traps, and basic UI setup.
 Updated player animations for jumping and falling.

 ### Week 5: Simple Enemy AI
-- Description: Introduction of a simple enemy with basic AI and state management.
+-  Introduction of a simple enemy with basic AI and state management.
 Implementation of enemy movement towards the player's direction.

 ### Week 6: 3D Level & Navmesh Setup
-- Description: Creation of a 3D level using Probuilder and setting up Navmesh for enemy chasing.
+-  Creation of a 3D level using Probuilder and setting up Navmesh for enemy chasing.
 Implementation of mouse-click movement for the player.

 ### Week 7: 3D Animations & Enemy Patrol
-- Description: Setup of animations for the 3D player and enemy characters.
+-  Setup of animations for the 3D player and enemy characters.
 Introduction of enemy patrol behavior when not in pursuit of the player.

 ### Week 8: Shader Creation & Bonus Content
-- Description: Creation of a simple shader using Shader Graph.
+-  Creation of a simple shader using Shader Graph.
 Bonus points awarded for creating a simple sequence/cutscene using Timeline, along with post-processing effects in the scene.

 ### Final Project
-- Description: Development of a 2D game where the player, a farmer, navigates through a maze to find their cow.
+-  Development of a 2D game where the player, a farmer, navigates through a maze to find their cow.
 The player can utilize bombs to defeat enemies and clear obstacles, while also collecting money for medication expenses.